Disability insurance is one of the most misunderstood insurance plans out there.

 - DInamic Fundamental

 The DInamic Foundation plan has several features built-in to the policy which you can enjoy.
-One of the most notable is non-disability injury feature, which will reimburse medical expenses.
+One of the most notable is the non-disability injury feature, which will reimburse medical expenses.

 Another unique aspect of the plan is the COBRA Premiums benefit, which will reimburse your premiums if you lose health insurance coverage because of your disability.